USS Gato (SSN-615)

 The USS Gato (SSN-615) caused asbestos exposure in many of the veterans who served on her.
 An attack submarine of the Thresher/Permit class, the Gato contained asbestos in many of its components, from insulation to small valves and gaskets.
 Some veterans who served on the Gato later developed mesothelioma, asbestosis, or lung cancer.

-About the USS Gato
+About the USS Gato and Asbestos

 The USS Gato was a nuclear-powered attack submarine designed to seek out and destroy enemy ships or support offensive actions onshore by firing from the water.
-Attack subs were also used to gather intelligence and for surveillance.
-She was the second U.S. Navy ship to be named Gato for a species of catshark.
+The Gato (SSN-615) was the second Navy ship named for a small species of shark that lives along the Pacific coast of Mexico.[]

 The Gato was a member of the Thresher/Permit class of submarines, called the Permit class after the USS Thresher was lost.[1]
 This class, including the Gato, included several improvements over the previous Skipjack class: